NidaleNieve/PacMan-JavaScript/README.md

-## Basic Pac-Man game in JavaScrip
+## Basic Pac-Man game in JavaScript